How to Reset a Schlage Deadbolt: BE365, Connect and Encode

 - Remove the Deadbolt: Use a Phillips screwdriver to remove the screws on the inside of the lock.
 Take off the thumbturn and pull the deadbolt out of the door.

-- Rekey the Lock: If you have a Schlage rekeying kit (I got mine at a hardware store), follow the instructions to change the pins inside the cylinder.
-This changes the key that works with the lock.
-If you don’t have a kit, a locksmith can do this for you.
+- Rekey the Lock: With a Schlage rekeying kit (available at most hardware stores), follow the included instructions to change the pins inside the cylinder.
+This changes which key operates the lock.
+Without a kit, a locksmith can do this for you.

 Programming New Codes After a Reset